top of page

 But how do I maintain a healthy gut?

-Maintaining a healthy gut isn't something done once, it's a consistent effort and does require some lifestyle changes.
-While there are many steps to be done that will allow you to maintain a healthy gut, some of the most common include exercising regularly, constant hydration, and managing your stress.
-However, one of the most important, if not the most important, methods is having a proper diet.
+Maintaining a healthy gut isn't something done once; it's a consistent effort and does require some lifestyle changes.
+While there are many steps to be taken that will allow you to maintain a healthy gut, some of the most common include exercising regularly, maintaining constant hydration, and managing your stress.
+However, a proper diet is one of the most important methods, if not the most important.

 What does a proper diet look like?